+Free and anonymous exposure notification app.
 We hope to slow the spread of infectious diseases like COVID-19 with crowdsourced data.

-COVID-19 Free Virtual Summit: The State & Future of Pandemics.
 From Singularity University's community of global experts on COVID-19, the current challenges and solutions, and future impact on our health, business, government, and communities.

 📅 17 March 2020

 A sector-defining event, uniting tech nonprofit entrepreneurs, technology leaders, and philanthropists who believe in leveraging tech for good.